 Raleigh’s beer future is visible in the tiny Trophy Brewing Co.
 (827 W. Morgan St.), the next stop on the tour, a block north on Boylan and three blocks west on Morgan Street.

-The three-barrel nanobrewery system gives Les Stewart plenty of room to experiment, which he does more than most other Raleigh brewers.
+The three-barrel nanobrewery system gives brewer Les Stewart plenty of room to experiment, which he does more than most in Raleigh.

 “We typically don’t have any standards,” says Powers, a co-owner.
 “We come up with an idea and we tweak it a little bit to make it interesting.”

-The brewery opened a year ago, and Powers and Stewart say their approach has evolved into what they call Belgian-American fusion with a strong culinary influence.
+The brewery opened two years ago, and Powers and Stewart say their approach has evolved into what they call Belgian-American fusion with a strong culinary influence.

-At the massive globe that sits on the corner of the N.C.
-Museum of Natural Sciences, you can detour north to Seaboard Station and hit Tyler’s Restaurant and Taproom (18 Seaboard Ave.), a great craft beer bar that hosts at least a dozen local taps and an adjoining bottle shop.
+If you detour north from the capitol, find Seaboard Station and hit Tyler’s Restaurant and Taproom (18 Seaboard Ave.), a great beer bar that hosts at least a dozen local taps and an adjoining bottle shop.

-Or head south toward the capitol and hit a few other great craft beer bars, passing along the way Paddy O’Beers (121 Fayetteville St.), a new bottle shop.
+From either, finish the tour by heading south from the capitol to hit a few other great beer bars, passing along the way Paddy O’Beers (121 Fayetteville St.), a small bottle shop with taps.

-Busy Bee Café (225 S. Wilmington St.), next door to where I had brunch, is one of my favorite beer bars in the city.
-It caters to the uber-fan with a cask and sour on tap at all times.
+The destination is Busy Bee Café (225 S. Wilmington St.), next door to the brunch spot.
+It is one of my favorite beer bars in the city, catering to the uber-fan with a cask and sour on tap at all times.

-“Our focus has always been to get better beer in front of people, have them taste it and gain their trust,” Powers says.
+“Our focus has always been to get better beer in front of people, have them taste it and gain their trust,” says Powers, one of the owners.
 “And then we start to push those limits.”

 Just around the corner is my other go-to: The Raleigh Times Bar (14 E. Hargett St.) Taking the name and the building of the city’s now-defunct afternoon newspaper, the sprawling bar consumes half a block and offers an equally big tap and bottle list.
 Like Busy Bee, the food is a step above traditional bar fare, and both feature rooftop decks.